 An American hero sculpted by a foreigner

-After the successful conclusion of the American Revolutionary War, many state governments turned to public art to commemorate this momentous occasion.
-Given his critical role both in Virginia and the colonial cause, it is unsurprising that the Virginia General Assembly desired a statue of George Washington for display in a public space.
+After the successful conclusion of the American Revolutionary War, many state governments turned to public art to commemorate the occasion.
+Given his critical role in both Virginia and the colonial cause, it is unsurprising that the Virginia General Assembly desired a statue of George Washington for display in a public space.

-And so, in 1784, the Governor of Virginia, Benjamin Harrison V, asked Thomas Jefferson, a Virginian who was then in Paris as the American Minister to France, to select an appropriate artist to sculpt Washington.
-Seeking a European sculptor—and for Jefferson whose Francophile sympathies were clear, preferably one who was French—was a logical decision given the lack of artistic talent then available in the United States.
-Through basic necessity, then, this portrait of an American hero needed to be made by a foreigner.
+And so, in 1784, the Governor of Virginia asked Thomas Jefferson (another Virginian who was then in Paris as the American Minister to France) to select an appropriate artist to sculpt Washington.
+Seeking a European sculptor—and for Jefferson, whose Francophile sympathies were clear, preferably one who was French—was a logical decision given the lack of artistic talent then available in the United States.
+Through basic necessity, this portrait of an American hero needed to be made by a foreigner.

-Evidence suggests that Houdon was to remain in Paris and sculpt Washington from a likeness Charles Willson Peale had drawn.
-Dissatisfied, and uncomfortable with carving in three dimensions what Peale had rendered in two, Houdon made plans to visit Washington in person.
+Evidence suggests that Houdon was supposed to remain in Paris and sculpt Washington from a drawing by Charles Willson Peale.
+Uncomfortable with carving in three dimensions what Peale had rendered in only two, Houdon made plans to visit Washington in person.
 Houdon departed for the United States in July 1785 and was joined by Benjamin Franklin—who he had sculpted in 1778—and two assistants.
-The group sailed into Philadelphia about seven weeks later and Houdon and his assistants arrived at Mount Vernon—Washington’s home in Virginia—by early October.
+The group sailed into Philadelphia about seven weeks later and Houdon and his assistants arrived at Mount Vernon (Washington’s home in Virginia) by early October.
 There they took detailed measurements of Washington’s body and sculpted a life mask of the future president’s face.

 Contemporary clothing (and not a toga)

 While in Virginia, Houdon created a slightly idealized and classicized bust portrait of the future first president.
-Unfortunately, Washington disliked this classicized aesthetic and insisted on being shown wearing contemporary attire rather than the garments of a hero from ancient Greece or Rome.
+But Washington disliked this classicized aesthetic and insisted on being shown wearing contemporary attire rather than the garments of a hero from ancient Greece or Rome.
 With clear instructions from the sitter to be depicted in contemporary dress, Houdon returned to Paris in December 1785 and set to work on a standing full-length statue carved from Carrara marble.
-Although Houdon dated the statue 1788, he did not finish it until about four years later, and the statue was not delivered to the State of Virginia until May of 1796 when the Rotunda of the Virginia State Capitol was finally completed.
+Although Houdon dated the statue 1788, he did not finish it until about four years later.
+The statue was delivered to the State of Virginia in May of 1796, when the Rotunda of the Virginia State Capitol was finally completed.

 In time, this statue of George Washington has become one of the most recognized and copied of images of the first president of the United States.
-Houdon not only perfectly captured Washington’s likeness—John Marshal, the second Chief Justice of the Supreme Court later wrote, “Nothing in bronze or stone could be a more perfect image than this statue of the living Washington”—Houdon also captured the essential duality of Washington: the private citizen and the public solider.
+Houdon did not just perfectly capture Washington’s likeness (John Marshal, the second Chief Justice of the Supreme Court later wrote, “Nothing in bronze or stone could be a more perfect image than this statue of the living Washington”).
+Houdon also captured the essential duality of Washington: the private citizen and the public solider.

-Rather than hold his officer’s sword, a symbol of military might and authority, it instead benignly hangs on the outside of the fasces, just beyond Washington’s immediate grasp.
-This surrendering of military power is further reinforced by the presence of the plow behind Washington.
+Washington’s officer’s sword, a symbol of military might and authority, benignly hangs on the outside of the fasces, just beyond his immediate grasp.
+This surrendering of military power is further reinforced by the presence of the plow behind him.
 This refers to the story of Cincinnatus, a Roman dictator who resigned his absolute power when his leadership was no longer needed so that he could return to his farm.
 Like this Roman, Washington resigned his power and returned to his farm to live a peaceful, civilian life.